NGBigField/Brain-Symmetry-Index/README.md

 # Brain-Symmetry-Index
- A project for Technion course
+ A project initiated as part of a Technion course